PortalNetwork/qcns/qcns/README.md

 # QNS

-Implementations for smart contracts for the Quarkchain Name Service.
+Implementations for smart contracts for the QuarkChain Name Service.

 ## Techincal Stack
 - Use `truffle` to create, compile, deploy and test smart contract.